 Gardeners will appreciate that It’s a repeat bloomer, all through the season into the fall.
 And it’s low maintenance; the petals fall off automatically, no deadheading necessary.

-Culley says it will thrive even in zones that have minus 40 degree winters, you won’t have to replant your rose the following year.
+Lana Culley says the Canadian Shield rose will thrive even in zones with minus 40 degree winters, you won’t have to replant your rose the following year.

-Available as far north as Yukon, the plant grows to about three to four feet, about a metre and a half, and spreads out to about a metre.
-And depending on where you buy one, it would retail at about $25 (Cdn).
+Available as far north as Yukon, the plant grows to about three to four feet, or about a metre and a half in height, and spreads out to about a metre in width.
+Depending on where you buy one, it would retail at about $25 (Cdn).

-Culley says a long-term goal of the program is to see these roses blooming in other northern climates around the world.
+Culley says one of the goals of the program is to see these roses blooming in northern climates around the world.